KolibriOS/kolibrios/programs/develop/ktcc/trunk/source/readme_kos32.txt

 -not working: default search path are ./include ./lib from executable --under KOS need to use -Bpath_to_ktcc
---start.o not found using -B (kos) - put near your.c file -if static var sized more than 14096+ -> crash compiled .exe (kos)
----^ stack size set in menuet header at compile time tccmeos.c:177 about 4k -bench timing coarse (0s or 1s), no usec in newlib gettimeofday.
+--start.o not found using -B (kos) - put near your.c file -bench timing coarse (0s or 1s), no usec in newlib gettimeofday.
 OK

 Tests status: